aneesafatima/ConvoX/README.md

-# Convo-X - A Real-time Chat Application
+# convoX - A Real-time Chat Application

-**Convo-X** is a real-time chat application built with the MERN stack (MongoDB, Express, React, Node.js) and Tailwind CSS.
+**convoX** is a real-time chat application built with the MERN stack (MongoDB, Express, React, Node.js) and Tailwind CSS.
 It allows users to communicate seamlessly in real-time through an intuitive interface, designed for a smooth experience across both web and mobile devices.

 ## 🚀 Features